 - Let the student know that schools and families choose each other.

-- Do not suggest to the student that he or she alone will choose the school; he or she will have input, but will not make the final choice.
+- Do not suggest to the student that he or she alone will choose the school; he or she will have input, but family, school and student make the final choice.

-- If possible, visit during school, drama productions, sports events.
+- If possible, visit school drama productions, sports events or science fairs.

 - Make the visits positive and relaxed.